BalintMendli/user-list/README.md

 - open modal to add/edit user
 - add new user, edit user, delete user while maintaining ordering
 - lazy render new users on scroll
+- responsive layout

-Used immutable.js List to store and manipulate user data for better performance.
+Used Immutable.js List to store and manipulate user data for better performance.
 The data is rendered by 15 users lazily.
 I've used react-infinite-scroll library to manage requesting new data chunks on scroll.
 Used React.memo on presentational components to only re-render data that is changed.

 ## Live Demo